xixu-me/RFM/README.md

 ### Universal Branch ([`@universal`](https://github.com/xixu-me/RFM/tree/universal))

-Contains extended versions of the basic rulesets with more comprehensive coverage.
+Contains rulesets for specific applications/services/regions to provide more granular control.

 ## How It Works